benKosters/sushi-go-starter-kit/README.md

 This repo is a fork or Atomic Object's suchi-go-starter-kit.
 For this hackathon, we chose to implement our Sushi Go bot in Python.
 The winning bot is `python/tournament_bot.py`.
 We used `python/sushi_go_client.py` as a baseline bot to test how well we could get our custom bot to perform.
 We tried a variety of methods and strategies that did not work very well and had scrapped them before the tournament.

+Here are the [rules](https://gamewright.com/pdfs/Rules/SushiGoTM-RULES.pdf) to the game.
+We did use Claude Sonnet for help with the development of our bot.

 # Sushi Go Starter Kit

 Build a bot to play Sushi Go against other players on a networked game server.